 I introduce the scale, arpeggio, and chord progression in the same key to all of my students during the same week, and then everyone gets a new key the next week.
 Of course everything is age-appropriate and level-appropriate, and tailored to the unique needs of each of my students.

-Here’s a sample page of the scales book some of my students are using.
+Here are two sample pages of the scales book some of my students are using.

 Each week when I introduce a new scale to my students, I use the circle of fifths to help them discover the key signature (the ones who are ready to learn about key signatures), see how far they’ve traveled around the circle, and see what’s coming up next.